-Christie’s paintings are at first understood by the viewer whose participation is then demanded by her relentless harnessing of the communicative properties unique to oil painting.
-The distilled open relationship between the painter and the slow drying oil painting is the unique characteristic of the medium that Christie burrows into in order to activate the complexity that is developed through the alchemy of passive and active time.
+Christie’s paintings are at first understood by the viewer whose participation is provoked by her relentless harnessing of the communicative properties unique to oil painting.
+The distilled open relationship between the painter and the slow drying oil painting is the characteristic of the medium that Christie burrows into in order to activate the complexity that is developed through the alchemy of passive and active time.
 Active time that is dependant on the relationships that the viewer is able to develop with the work.

 Christie’s concept of complexity through the inclusion of active and passive time as a catalytic element in the paintings finds the perfect partner in her urban subjects which are naturally founded on the complex relationships of the urban citizen and urban politics.